Who needs Career Coaching?

 Putting the information into action so you can move toward your career goals:

 - Guiding you through a decision-making process about the career you want to pursue.

 - Helping you define the steps that get you from where you are to the career (and life) that fit you.

 - Refining your resume' so that it accurately and concisely presents who you are and what you bring to your work roles.

-- Developing a "relational networking" plan to build a job-seeking "force" of friends and connections to help find your best fit job.
+- Developing your job search, "relational networking" by building a job-seeking "army" of connections to help find your best fit job.

-- Crafting the most accurate and understandable way of talking about yourself and what you bring to a job.
+- Crafting accurate, understandable, and concise ways of talking about yourself and what you bring to a job.

-- Thinking through and practicing those aspects of a job interview process that give you cause for concern.
+- Evaluating and practicing those aspects of a job search / interview process that concern you or need attention.

-Career Coaching packages are tailored to suit your stage of life - Whether you are entering the workforce or college, disillusioned with the career you chose, or starting a “new chapter” of your working life – For over a decade Dr. Jim Bailey has helped hundreds of individuals understand who they are and where they fit in the work world, and then get from the anxiety of not knowing which way to go to the certainty of a career-seeking process that uniquely fits them.
+*Career Coaching packages are tailored to suit your stage of life - Whether you are entering the workforce or college, disillusioned with the career you chose, or starting a “new chapter” of your working life – For over a decade Dr. Jim Bailey has helped hundreds of individuals understand who they are and where they fit in the work world, and then move from the anxiety of not knowing to the certainty of a career-seeking process that uniquely fits them.